Peter Madsen (footballer): International career

 Madsen made his debut for the Denmark national team on 6 October 2001, in a 2002 FIFA World Cup qualifier at home to Iceland.
 He came on in the 69th minute as a substitute for Ebbe Sand.
 Morten Olsen named him for the 23-man squad at the final tournament in South Korea and Japan, where he was unused in a run to the last 16.

 Olsen also called up Madsen to play at UEFA Euro 2004 in Portugal.
 He made his one tournament appearance in the 3–0 quarter-final loss to the Czech Republic, replacing Claus Jensen for the last 19 minutes at the Estádio do Dragão.

 Capped 13 times, Madsen scored his only international goals on 18 August 2004 with a hat-trick in a 5–1 friendly win away to Poland in Poznań.

 Personal life

-In March 2020, Madsen tested positive for SARS-CoV-2 during the current pandemic of the disease.
+In March 2020, Madsen tested positive for SARS-CoV-2 early during the pandemic of the disease.
 He had been infected at a birthday party in Amsterdam, which he attended with former teammates Christian Poulsen and Thomas Kahlenberg.
 He was tested after Kahlenberg had been tested positive.
 Madsen's only symptom was a slight headache and he was placed in home quarantine.